luantien/fastapi-tour/README.md

-# fastapi-tour
+# FastAPI Tour
-A fast tour to learn how to use FastAPI with SQLAlchemy and PostGreSQL
+A FastAPI sample application to learn how to use FastAPI with SQLAlchemy and PostGreSQL.

 # Sample Setup
 - Create a virtual environment using `virtualenv` module in python.